drianpauL/developers.getvero.com/_includes/authentication/base/article.md

 # Authentication

-To authenticate against the Vero API, you need to use your AUTH TOKEN in each request.
-You can manage your API credentials from your [settings page](https://app.getvero.com/settings/project).
-With your AUTH TOKEN you can access all your data so make sure you keep it secret!
+To authenticate against the Vero API, you need to use your `auth_token` in each request.
+To access your API credentials, visit the [Settings page](https://app.getvero.com/settings/project) within your Vero account.

-<p class="lang bash">Requests are authenticated using <a href='https://en.wikipedia.org/wiki/Basic_access_authentication'>HTTP Basic Auth</a>.
-Provide your Auth Token as token in an Authorization header.
-You do not need to provide a password.</p>
+Your `auth_token` can access all your data and, with future API releases, will be able to read from Vero too.
+Ensure you keep it secret!

+<p class="lang bash">Requests are authenticated by providing a parameter called `auth_token` containing your `auth_token` with each request.</p>

-To use your AUTH TOKEN, you need only set `Vero.auth_token` equal to the key.
-The Ruby library will automatically send this token in each request.
+<p class="lang ruby">To authenticate using the Ruby library, set <code>Vero.auth_token</code> equal to your <code>auth_token</code>.
+The Ruby library will automatically send this token in each request.</p>

 All API requests must be made over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 Calls made over plain HTTP will fail.
 You must authenticate for all requests.